jmiramont/mcsm-benchs/README.md

 # `mcsm-benchs`: A Toolbox for Benchmarking Multi-Component Signal Analysis Methods

-A public, open-source, Python-based toolbox for benchmarking multi-component signal analysis methods, implemented either in Python or Matlab.
+A public, open-source, `Python`-based toolbox for benchmarking multi-component signal analysis methods, implemented either in `Python` or `MATLAB`/`Octave`.

 The goal of this toolbox is providing the signal-processing community with a common framework that allows researcher-independent comparisons between methods and favors reproducible research.

+This [GitHub template](https://github.com/jmiramont/collab-benchmark-template) can be used to create your own collaborative benchmarks.

 ## Documentation